realA10001986/Dash-Gauges/DIY/README.md

 ### The "Primary" and "Percent Power" Gauges

 In the Original, these were Phaostron 631 series meters.
 There are many different types/models of vintage Phaostron meters available; anything that starts with 63x fits size-wise; some older 300 series meters also fit.
 Not all 63x meters are usable though.
-I haven't seen a complete list, but what I cam accross leads to some conclusions: 634 are wattmeters, which cannot be used.
+I haven't seen a complete list, but what I came accross leads to some conclusions: 634 are wattmeters, which cannot be used.
 639 are mainly AC ammeters for high amperages, to be avoided.
 Some meters have their zero position in the center of the scale, so avoid those, too.
 In my (limited) experience, the 631 series is the safest bet.

 Tested meter options and configuration: